CDSP-SCPO/site-DIME-SHS/content/instruments/elipss.en.md

 - toc
 ---

-The DIME-QUANTI instrument, through its ELIPSS (Longitudinal Online Social Science Survey) panel, is a project that produces questionnaire-based surveys for the scientific community.
-It is based on a random sample (3000 individual) of the population resident in Metropolitan France, whose members have been supplied with an Internet connected touchscreen tablet on which to answer monthly surveys.
+The DIME-QUANTI instrument, through its ELIPSS (Longitudinal Online Social Science Survey) panel, was a project that produces questionnaire-based surveys for the scientific community.
+It was based on a random sample (3000 individual) of the population resident in Metropolitan France, whose members had been supplied with an Internet connected touchscreen tablet on which to answer monthly surveys.

 {{< sidebar >}}
 ![](/img/instruments/logos_instruments-ELIPSS.svg)